orsolyalukacs/moview/README.md

 ## Features
 - Look up movies by their title.
+- Get more info from the movie's Wikipedia page by clicking on the movie's title.
+- If there is no Wikipedia info found, it shows Tmdb overview in a modal window.
+- Shows links to the movie's Tmdb and Wikipedia website.
 - Movie data from the [TMDb](https://www.themoviedb.org/) API. ![tmdb logo](/src/assets/tmdb-logo-rectangle-blue.png)
-- Get more info from the movie's Wikipedia page.
-- Open movie's TMdb or Wikipedia website.

 ## Extra feature
 - Get inspired by searching for related movies.